 Emerson Children's Zoo | Saint Louis Zoo

 If your baby likes to go a little wild every now and then, visit the indoor space at the Emerson Children's Zoo at the Saint Louis Zoo.
 Crawlers will enjoy exploring the treehouse, while cruisers can come eye-to-eye with moon jellies.
-Don't forget to stop by and welcome the new Tasmanian devils.
 Admission to the Children's Zoo is $4 per person and free for visitors under 2.
 Note that admission to the Children's Zoo and Conservation Carousel is free for all visitors the first hour after the zoo opens each day.
 The Saint Louis Zoo is located at One Government Dr., St. Louis, MO, 63110.

 Story times, visits by beloved book characters, arts and crafts, games, movies, parties, summer reading programs, entertainment, play areas — whew, there is a lot to do at local libraries!
 For lap events, baby time, fun for ones and more, check out the St. Charles City-County Library District, the St. Louis County Library, the St. Louis Public Library and Kirkwood Public Library, and help foster your child's love of reading at an early age.

 Many public pools offer toddler areas and designated swim times for little flippers.
+Visit our Ultimate St. Louis Pool Guide for fun places to make a splash with your little fishies.
 For fun all year long, visit our best bets for indoor pools.